Van long Nature reserves and the Delacour's Langur thieves

 The Boatride

 The boat had reached a small low hanging and shallow cave.
 The moment. the boat entered the cave, the air suddenly became noticeably chiller.
-The boatman stopped paddling and gave us a quick stop to take in the sights of this small cave.
+The boatman stopped paddling and allowed us a quick stop to take in the sights of this small cave.
 Slightly amplified by the hollowness of the cavern, the water dripping from the cave surroundings became very loud in the sudden absence of the bird sounds and paddling.
 We left the cave and we moved along the sides of the limestone karst.
 Loud howls, recognisably from the monkeys, started coming from another karst in the distance.
-It gave us some hope that we could see the monkeys despite of how vast the place is.
-We came on the boat ride at the recommended time, we should have some chance, even if its only in the distance.
+It gave us some hope that we could see the rare and near extinct monkeys despite the vastness of the place.
+We started the boat ride at the recommended time, we should have some chance, even if its only in the distance.
 The boatman helped look out at the karsts for signs of monkeys.

 Unfortunately, our efforts were turned out to be futile and we eventually hit the end of the route.
 When we returned to the pier, I handed him a tip for his efforts and thanked him.
 We headed back to find dinner.
-Over dinner, we hatched a plan to find a plan to get a chance to sight the monkeys.
+Over dinner, we hatched a plan to sight the monkeys.
 At the crack of dawn, we were going to cycle to the monkey's territories and catch them having breakfast.

 The Delacour's Langurs of Van Long

-With a rickety bike from the accom, we cycled to the foot of one of the karsts at the nature reserve.
+With a rickety bike from the homestay, we cycled to the foot of one of the karsts at the nature reserve.

-Further into the trail, an assam monkey was sitting there on the rock, watching us, like he was guarding the place.
+Further into the trail, an Assam monkey was sitting there on the rock, watching us, like he was guarding the place.
 Several birds flitted about in the bushes and flew away as we trodded deeper into the field while pushing our bikes through the tall grasses and soft muddy ground.
-A field of various vegetable and fruiting plants on sticks.
+We passed fields of various vegetables and fruiting plants on sticks.

 Crossing over to what looked like a farm with some vegetable crops.
 There was a metal hut.
-Very soon, a farmer came over, which we later know was because of our large cameras.
-He mumbled a few words, likely in vietnamese, that we couldnt understand.
+Very soon, a friendly farmer came over, which we later know was because of our large bulky cameras.
+He mumbled a few words, likely in Vietnamese, that we couldn't understand.
 Google Translate failed at some point and we conversed in photos.
-He showed us photos of him with photographers with bazooka-like lens.
-Then I said, "Monkey", and then he appeared to smile and looked really excited.
-There was another vegetable field fenced off and the fence has been locked.
-Crawling under a hole in a fence at the side, we continued on walking along the soil divider between rows of crops.
+He proudly showed us photos of him with photographers with bazooka-like lens.
+Then I said, "Monkey", and then he smiled and looked really excited.
+We agreed on an impromptu tour arrangement and off we went.
+We arrived at another vegetable field fenced off and the fence had been locked.
+Crawling under a hole in a fence at the end of the fence, we crept into the field and walked along the soil divider between rows of crops.

-In less than 10 minutes, We reached what looks like another large crop field, probably belonging to his neighbour since we had to get through holes in fences instead of using the gates.
-A large group of monkeys could be seen bent over at the edge of the crop field, stuffing their face.
+In less than 10 minutes, we reached a different large crop field, probably belonging to his neighbour since we had to get through holes in fences instead of using the proper gates.
+A large group of monkeys could be seen bent over at the edge of the crop field and the bushes, stuffing their face.
+Some of them seem to be snacking on the vegetables.

-They quickly realise our presence, and fled.
-Only one of them stayed on to risk danger to continue stuffing his face or he was too pre-occupied to notice us.
+The crop thieves quickly realised our presence and that they were caught red-handed, and fled.
+Only one fearless girl stayed on to risk danger to continue stuffing her face.
+Or perhaps she was too pre-occupied to notice us.

 Using Google Translate, he shared that there are 7 troops of the Delacour's Langurs in the area.

-Walking again, we see another troop, but this time only in a distance.
+After the langurs disappeared, we continued walking on and we saw another troop, but this time only in a distance.
 We took some shots as the monkeys chilled on the branches of some trees.

 Finding the Delacour's Langurs:

-- The lesser known and easier way is by tour.
-I highly recommend contacting Cuc Phuong National Park for their Van Long Wildlife tours as they have guides who are familiar with the Langur residents as they conduct research and patrols in the area.
+- The best and easiest way to see the Delacour's Langurs is by guided tour.
+I highly recommend contacting Cuc Phuong National Park for their Van Long Wildlife tours as they have guides who are familiar with the Langur residents as they help to conduct research and patrols in the area.

 Tips for visiting van long:

-- Stay near the nature reserve, since it is the main attraction of the town
+- Stay near the nature reserve, since it is the main attraction of the town.
+You can easily walk to the boat pier or the ticketing office

 - There is Grab in Van Long, but it is very pricey compared to rest of Ninh Binh.
-You probably can get a ride from your accommodation which is cheaper.
+You probably can get a driver or a ride from your accommodation which is cheaper.

-- To get back to hanoi, you can take the train from ninh binh station or just have a van pick you up from your accommodation in Van Long
+- To get back to Hanoi, you can take the train from Ninh Binh Railway station or just have the group van (around 200k VND) pick you up from your accommodation in Van Long